Article · Apr 17, 2026

 What Realtime broadcasts actually do

 Supabase Realtime gives you three features over WebSockets: Broadcast (pub-sub messages between clients), Presence (who is currently subscribed), and Postgres Changes (database events streamed to subscribers).
-The one with the biggest security surface is Broadcast.

-The model is simple.
-A client subscribes to a channel by name (any string, e.g. room-23 or user-notifications:550e8400-e29b-41d4-a716-446655440000).
+The model is direct.
+A client subscribes to a channel by name (any string: room-23, user-notifications:550e8400-e29b-41d4-a716-446655440000).
 Any client can publish to any channel name.
 Any client can subscribe to any channel name.
 The server fans out every published message to every subscriber.

-That last sentence is the security model in the default case.
-There is no per-message authorization.
-There is no check on whether the subscriber should be allowed to read what the publisher sent.
-The channel name is a routing label, not an access control list.
+That last sentence is the entire security model in the default case.
+No per-message authorization.
+No check on whether the subscriber should be allowed to read what the publisher sent.

-For a public chat room or a multiplayer game lobby, this model is exactly right.
+For a public chat room or a multiplayer game lobby, this is exactly right.
 For anything per-user or per-tenant, it is a leak waiting to be found.

 The default that leaks